GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Definition-Viewpoint.md

 * What are the different contexts the system is embedded and utilized in?
 * What are the external conceptual entities the system interacts with in the respective context?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
-* What is the support environment for the system?
 * What is the system boundary definition?
-* Which classes of users (roles) will interact with the system?
 * Which interface partners does the system have?
 * Which users does the system support?
 ## Profile Model Reference